zipper3030/intro-to-pygame/WorkshopGuide.md

 ## Adding Level Progression

 Let's set this up so that each time the player makes it to the treasure, they move to the next round.
-Each round, we can increase the difficulty by increasing the speed of the enemies movements and increasing the amount of enemies on the screen to avoid.
+Each round, we can increase the difficulty by increasing the speed of the enemies' movements and increasing the amount of enemies on the screen to avoid.

 To accomplish this, let's create a new variable `level_speed` that will allow us to control both the current level, as well as the current speed of the enemies.
 We'll set this as a new parameter in our `runGame()` method: